APPROVED for adults with heart failure with an ejection fraction of 40% or more

 What is chronic kidney disease in type 2 diabetes (CKD in T2D)?

-Cardiovascular risk in CKD
+CV risk in CKD

 Learn More About Your Risk